Curbstone broker: 1890s-1907: Broad Street curb market

 The curb market moved to Broad Street near Exchange Place in the 1890s.
-Around 1895, leading curb-broker Emanuel S. Mendels began promoting the idea of the market moving indoors, an idea which wouldn't be actively picked up for two more decades.
+Around 1895, leading curb-broker Emanuel S. Mendels began promoting the idea of the market moving indoors, an idea which was not actively picked up for two more decades.
 Efforts to organize and standardize the market started early in the 20th century under Mendels and Carl H. Pforzheimer.
 After decades of involvement in the curb exchange, Mendels became the recognized "proctor" of the curb, and he alone would decide on the quotation lists.
 He also used his influence to throw out fraudulent stocks and dishonest brokers.
 In 1904, Mendels began to organize the curb, in an effort to cut down on swindling and other problems.
 Also that year, Mendels published the first annual directory of reliable brokers.
 In the mining boom of 1905 and 1906, the Curb market attracted some negative publicity for the "wholesale use of the Curb for swindling."
 Around late 1907, Mendels as Curb agent began devoting most of his time to keeping the Curb market "free of swindling stocks."
 As of 1907, Mendels gave the brokers rules "by right of seniority," but the curb brokers intentionally avoided organizing.
 According to the Times, this came from a general belief that if a curb exchange was organized, the exchange authorities would force members to sell their other exchange memberships.

 The curb brokers had been kicked out of the Mills Building front by 1907, and had moved to the pavement outside the Blair Building where cabbies lined up.
 There they were given a "little domain of asphalt" fenced off by the police on Broad Street between Exchange Place and Beaver Street, after Police Commissioner McAddo took office.
 As of 1907, the curb market operated starting at 10'clock in the morning, each day except Sundays, until a gong at 3 o'clock.
 Orders for the purchase and sale of securities were shouted down from the windows of nearby brokerages, with the execution of the sale then shouted back up to the brokerage.

 The noise caused by the curb market led to a number of attempts to shut it down.
 In August 1907, for example, a Wall Street lawyer sent an open letter to the newspapers and the police commissioner, begging for the New York Curb Market on Broad Street to be immediately abolished as a public nuisance.
 He argued the curb exchange served "no legitimate or beneficial purpose" and was a "gambling institution, pure and simple."
 He further cited laws relating to street use, arguing blocking the thoroughfare was illegal.
 The New York Times, reporting on the open letter, wrote that brokers informed of the letter "were not inclined to worry."
 The article described "their present ground on the broad asphalt in front of 40 Broad Street, south of the Exchange Place, is the first haven of which they have had anything like indisputed possession."